Hydroponics - How to feed your plants

 How to feed plants indoors?

 Like anything living, energy is needed to fuel growth.

-A common mistake people make is being too worried about ‘over feeding’ and as a result of this, people don’t give their plants a large enough volume of nutrient mix.
+A common mistake new growers make is being too worried about ‘over feeding’ and as a result of this, the grower doesn't give their plants enough food.

-If your plants are drinking their pots bone dry in a single day, its time to re-pot into a larger pot that can support a larger root zone and larger volume of water within it.
-Feeding more than once a day can also be an option for heavy drinking plants in warmer climates.
+If your plants are drinking their pots bone dry in a single day, its time to transplant into a larger growing pot that can support a larger root zone and larger volume of hydroponic nutrients and water.

 As always, if you’re in doubt.
-Call us or cruise in, the team will gladly explain anything relating to plants.
+Call us or cruise in our hydroponics shop in Cheltenham, the team will gladly explain anything relating to plants.